RedisLabs/sentinel_tunnel/README.md

 ```

 ## Configure

 The code contains an example configuration file named `sentinel_tunnel_configuration_example.json`.
-The configuration file is a json file that contains the following information:
+The configuration file is a JSON file that contains the following information:
 * The Sentinels addresses list
 * The list of databases and their corresponding local port